dbashford/mimosa/README.md

 ### Help

  Mimosa includes extensive help documentation on the command line for each of the commands.
 Give them a peek if you can't remember an option or can't remember what a command does.
+Use `--help` or `-h` to bring up help.
 For example:

     $ mimosa --help
-    $ mimosa new --help
+    $ mimosa new -h

 ### New Project (new)